dougeby/IntuneDocs/intune-user-help/you-need-to-enable-code-integrity.md

 Code Integrity is automatically turned on when your system actively uses Secure Boot.

 > [!Tip]
 > Enabling Secure Boot is an advanced task.
-We recommend you contact your IT admin for assistance with this task.
+We recommend you contact your company support for assistance with this task.

 If you feel comfortable with proceeding, read over the section “To re-enable Secure Boot” on the [Disabling Secure Boot](https://msdn.microsoft.com/library/windows/hardware/dn898540(v=vs.85).aspx) page to try enabling Secure Boot yourself.

 Still need help?
-Contact your IT admin.
+Contact your company support.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).